mhxion/new-new-tab-for-chrome/README.md

 This module has been created for developers who are willing to make themes/extensions for Google Chrome that modifies the default newtab page `chome://newtab`.
 You can add your custom styling/JS to tweak the newtab page. e.g. hiding the most visited tiles, decorating the search bar, replacing the Google logo with whatever you like and so on.

 > A simple mockup.
-Icons credit *Wissawa Khamsriwath*
+Icons credit: *Wissawa Khamsriwath*
 ![new_new_tab_simple_mockup](https://s17.postimg.org/6euvr77z3/new_new_tab_simple_mockup.jpg.jpg)